 No problem!

-You can use their translation tool to translate any text from source to target language in one click.
+With one click, you can use their translation tool to translate any text from the source to the target language.

-While the machine translation isn’t accurate, it does the job pretty well.
+While the machine translation isn’t accurate, it does the job well.
 You can select 100’s language combinations to encourage you to move ahead.

 (ii) Transliteration